Gulf of Honduras: Geography

-Physical

-Terrestrial

-The Gulf's northern (ie Belizean) shores consist mostly of sandy beach ridges, saline tidal swamps, and shelf lagoons.
+The gulf's northern (ie Belizean) shores consist mostly of sandy beach ridges, saline tidal swamps, and shelf lagoons.
 It is dotted with small estuaries, mangrove forests, seagrass beds, patch and barrier reefs, and mangrove and coral cayes.
-The coast in the mouth of the Gulf (ie Guatemalan coastline) consists mainly of mangrove thickets, large estuaries, seagrass beds, and beaches.
+The coast in the mouth of the gulf (Guatemalan coastline) consists mainly of mangrove thickets, large estuaries, seagrass beds, and beaches.
 The southern coast (in Honduras) is marked by long beaches, vast mangroves, and mangrove and coral cays.

-Marine

-The Gulf's continental shelf extends some 9.32–24.85 miles (15–40 km) from shore.
-The northern shelf holds part of the Belize Barrier Reef, which stretches to the Sapodilla Cayes.
-The shelf in the mouth of the Gulf holds five parallel submarine ridges of continental origin, which jut out towards the north-northeast.
-It is cleaved by the Swan Island fault, which divides the North American and Caribbean tectonic plates, and forms the southern boundary of the Cayman Trough.
+The gulf's continental shelf extends some 9 to 25 miles (15–40 km) from shore.
+The northern shelf holds part of the Belize Barrier Reef which stretches to the Sapodilla Cayes.
+The shelf in the mouth of the gulf holds five parallel submarine ridges of continental origin, which jut out towards the north-northeast.
+It is cleaved by the Swan Island fault, which divides the North American and Caribbean tectonic plates and forms the southern boundary of the Cayman Trough.

 Climate

-The Gulf's climate is tropical or sub-tropical (ie Am and Af Köppen climate classifications).
+The climate is tropical or sub-tropical (ie Am and Af Köppen climate classifications).
 Temperature varies little throughout the year, averaging 82 F, though this is slightly moderated to 73 F by cold northerlies and trade winds blowing from North America during the winter months.
-Rainfall and humidity are seasonal; rainfall averages 1.98 in per month during the JuneOctober wet season, and 10.83 in per month during the NovemberMay dry season.
+Rainfall and humidity are seasonal; rainfall averages 1.98 in per month from June to October and 10.83 in per month from November to May.
 The wet season is brought by the annual northern migration of the Intertropical Convergence Zone.
 Rainfall and humidity additionally vary by location, with some 118–157 inches (3,000–4,000 mm) of annual rainfall in the coastal areas, and some 394 in in the Maya Mountains.
-The northeasterly trade winds are the most dominant influence on the Gulf's annual wind pattern; their speeds range from 9.84 ft to 26.25 ft per second.
-Tropical storms and hurricanes are regular between August and October, with the Gulf's northeastern (ie Belizean) section averaging 60 storms per century, and the southwestern coast (ie Guatemalan and Honduran) averaging 20 storms per century.
+The northeasterly trade winds are the most dominant influence on the annual wind pattern; their speeds range from 9.84 ft to 26.25 ft per second.
+Tropical storms and hurricanes are regular between August and October, with the northeastern section averaging 60 storms per century and the southwestern coast averaging 20 storms per century.